Traffic Director service routing APIs overview

 You might need to add the previously described permissions to your custom

-Comparison of the new and older API models
+Comparison of the service routing and older API models

-This section makes a topic-by-topic comparison between the existing and new Traffic Director API models .
+This section makes a topic-by-topic comparison between the older and service routing Traffic Director API models.

 |API resources||Forwarding rule, target proxy, URL map and backend service.||Gateway, Mesh, Route, and backend service.|